A-to-G

 LMB Division - Cell Biology

-The generation and evolution of biological form
+The generation and evolution of biological form: from archaea to eukaryotes

 My lab is interested in the generation of biological form or “morphogenesis”.
 While we have long studied morphogenesis in the context of developing tissues, our main focus has always been on events at the cellular scale.
 More…